Categories

 This is me three years ago.
 I had boarded a plane from Hong Kong utterly shattered.
 In fact, I had missed my layover flight from Seoul to the US despite being right at the gate — they were calling my name over and over on the loudspeaker (I found out later) and I was on the phone completely thrashed and talking to a friend and didn’t hear anything.
 I had to spend the night in the airport.
 Everything was shut.
 I finally found the overnite hotel there and checked in for about 5 hours.
 I took this picture when I got on the plane and sent it to my mom saying, “Mom, I deserve more out of life.”

-I landed in Hawai’i, called around and talked to a few lawyers and my ex was served papers when he stepped off the plane about a month later.
+I landed in Hawai’i, called around, and talked to lawyers and my ex was served papers when he stepped off the plane about a month later.

 FLASH FORWARD